matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-For List Collection, even if you had not implement hashCode method in the Student class you would have a true in return.
+- For List Collection, even if you had not implement hashCode method in the Student class you would have a true in return.
-If your entity will be part of a Set collection, override its equals and hashCode methods.
+- If your entity will be part of a Set collection, override its equals and hashCode methods.

-**Busness keys - enrId**
+- **Business keys - enrId**.

 ## Query language

-### HQL : Hibernate Query Language
+### HQL - Hibernate Query Language

-A JPQL query is always a valid HQL query, the reverse is not true.
+- A JPQL query is always a valid HQL query, the reverse is not true.

 ```java
 // ...